ramchandra06032004/Real-time-chess-game/readme.md

 ### 2. Environment Variables

-Both servers require a `.env` file.
+All servers require a `.env` file.
 Copy the example files and edit them with your own values:

 #### For Next.js frontend:
 ```bash